Using brand to build the first charity to rely on the consumer ➞

-When we arrive home in the evening, many of us flick the light switch without a second thought.
-Yet 1.6 billion people – around 22% of the world – live 'off-grid'.
-That is, without a mains supply of electricity.
+When we arrive home, we flick the light switch without a second thought.
+Yet 1.6 billion people – around 22% of the world – live ‘off-grid’, without a mains supply of electricity.

-Artist Olafur Eliasson and engineer Frederik Ottesen wanted to do something about the situation.
-So they created Little Sun: a solar-powered lamp and global project to get clean, affordable light to the huge number of people living off-grid.
+To address this problem, artist Olafur Eliasson and engineer Frederik Ottesen created Little Sun: a solar-powered lamp for people living off-grid.

 We worked with Studio Olafur Eliasson to take Little Sun from idea and prototype to fully established product.
-In close collaboration, we helped to articulate the fundamental concept of Little Sun: a work of art that works in life.
+In close collaboration, we helped to articulate the fundamental concept.
+Little Sun is a work of art that works in life.

 The entrepreneurs themselves would be supported by a network of distribution partners within their countries, providing them with business starter kits and micro-entrepreneurial training.
 Little Sun would be a social business that spread light, safe energy, and profits everywhere they worked.